What it’s all about

 BSA Training’s Coaching programme is about changing behaviours and attitudes to achieve desired results.

 During the coaching sessions you and your coach will discuss your goals, the challenges you face and your performance as a leader.
-Together, you will analyse and identify the things you need to do and the possible approaches you may take.
-The style of these sessions will be exploratory, reflective, and rigorous.
+Together, you’ll analyse and identify the things you need to do and the possible approaches you may take.
+The style of these sessions will be exploratory, reflective, yet rigorous.
 For them to be really effective they also have to be confidential.
 Your coach will be open and frank with you, and you will get the most out of these sessions if you adopt the same attitude.

 At the end of the programme your coach will hold a review with your sponsor who will be asked to comment on the changes he or she has seen.
 The coach will not, unless you have requested it, discuss the content of the sessions or any details of your conversations.